Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 This chart illustrates the daily new deaths in the most hit countries.

-*Note*: in the upper-left of this figure, there's a dropdown menu, which you can use it to switch between countries.
+*Note*: in the upper-left corner of this figure, there's a dropdown menu, which you can use it to switch between countries.

 {% include covid-charts/most_affected_countries_daily_deaths_bar_chart.html %}

 Most countries have reached their peak value (in terms of daily deaths) in the time between late-March and early-April.
 The U.S. took a bit longer to reach the peak point, until the end of April.

-Brazil and Mexico, on the other hand, are recording increasing new deaths each day, and they are still far from reaching their peak values.
+Most countries are reporting lower deaths every day (after reaching the peak point).

-Iran is going through what is called a *second wave*, the daily deaths kept decreasing until the beginning of June, after that the daily deaths started to increase again, which may *suggests* that there's a second wave of high deaths in this country.
+Iran is going through what is called a *second wave*, the daily deaths kept decreasing until the beginning of June, after that the daily deaths started to increase again, which may *suggests* that there's a second wave of high deaths in this country, and on June 29 it reached a new peak value!

 # The relation between aging and virus fatality